zartyblartfast/custom_paint_diagram_layer/docs/integration_guide.md

 ### How It Works:
 - Share your diagram layer as a Flutter package hosted on GitHub
 - Use the package in any other Flutter web project
+- Integrate using any of the above methods in the consuming project

 ### Steps:
 1. Refactor your diagram layer into a standalone Flutter package